mlampert/Machinekit-Workbench/README.md

 * Hud     ...
 Head Up Display of coordinates and tool in the 3d view
 * Jog     ... jogging and setting the coordinate offset
 * Execute ... load, run/pause/stop Path Jobs in MK
-* MDI     ... console interface to issue MDI commands
+* Combo   ...
+Combination of all of above interfaces + a Status interface

+The workbench has preferences which allow some configuration - mostly of the Hud.

+Having said all that the main purpose of the workbench is to amend the Path workbench toolbar with a Combo command for each MK instance the workbench discovers.
+That way MK can be started directly from Path once the Job is setup and all its operations are ready for processing.

+The Machinekit workbench itself is mostly useful for development and debugging.

 ## Hud
-The Hud is pretty straight forward and currently non-configurable.
-The tool is blue-ish when the spindle is not turned on or the spindle speed is `0`.
-If the spindle is enabled and it's speed is not `0` it turns red-ish.
+The Hud is pretty straight forward and prints the coordinates (working and machine) in the 3d view and also draws the tool in its current position.
+The color of the DRO and the tool is used to indicate if power is on, all axes are homed and if the spindle is rotating or not.
+Check the preferences for details.

 ## Jog
 The Jog dock widget provides an interface to jog the tool around and to set the offset of the coordinate system.